Animal Care Level 2

 • Follow a strict set of health & safety rules and dress code

-Students must also have 3 GCSEs at grade A*/9 - D/3 OR a related Level 1 qualification with a miimum of a merit grade, PLUS grade C/4 or higher in GCSE Maths or English.
+Students must also have 3 GCSEs at grade A*/9 - D/3 OR a related Level 1 qualification with a minimum of a merit grade, PLUS grade C/4 or higher in GCSE Maths or English.

 How to Apply